jjvanzon/Circular-Language-Spec/spec/commands/commands-example-diagrams.md

 Either of the squares could have been replaced by a diamond, making the command symbol executable, rather than dormant.

-### Private Objects in a Command Definition
+### Local variables in a Command Definition

 ![](images/5.%20Commands%20Example%20Diagrams.007.png)

 The square is a command definition.
-The circles inside of it are private objects.
+The circles inside of it are local variables.
 In diagram above the fact that they are private is displayed with the object line and the cross it ends with indicating, that you can not reference these objects from the outside.

-The following picture is another possible expression of the private objects:
+The following picture is another possible expression of the variables:

 ![](images/5.%20Commands%20Example%20Diagrams.008.png)

 Because public object, parameters, always come with an indication of the parameter passing, you may not need to express the objects’ being private, because it might be obvious: if they do not have a parameter passing, then they are private.

-### Private Objects in a Command Call
+### Local Variables in a Command Call

 ![](images/5.%20Commands%20Example%20Diagrams.009.png)

 The diamond is a command call.
 Its definition is indicated with the dashed line connecting it to the square, which is the definition.
-The circles inside the diamond are the private objects of the command call.
+The circles inside the diamond are the local variables of the command call.
 The fact, that they are private is displayed with the object line and the cross it ends with indicating, that you can not reference these objects from the outside.

-Another possible expression of the private objects is the following:
+Another possible expression of the local variables is the following:

 ![](images/5.%20Commands%20Example%20Diagrams.010.png)

 Because public object, parameters, always come with an indication of the parameter passing, you may not need to express the objects’ being private, because it might be obvious: if they do not have a parameter passing, then they are private.

-### Private Objects in a Command Reference
+### Local variables in a Command Reference

 ![](images/5.%20Commands%20Example%20Diagrams.011.png)

 The square on the left is a command reference.
 Its target definition is indicated with a solid line, which is an object, pointing at the square on the right, which is the target definition.
-The circles inside the square on the left are the private objects of the command call.
+The circles inside the square on the left are the local variables of the command call.
 The fact, that they are private is displayed with the object line and the cross it ends with indicating, that you can not reference these objects from the outside.

-Another possible expression of the private objects is the following:
+Another possible expression of the local variables is the following:

 ![](images/5.%20Commands%20Example%20Diagrams.012.png)